faroukcr7/linear_regression_live/README.md

 # linear_regression_live
-This is the code for the "How to Do Linear Regression the Right Way" live session by Siraj Raval on Youtube
+This is the code for the "How to Do Linear Regression the Right Way" live session by Siraj Raval on Youtube Linear Regression is one of the popular ML algorithms

 ## Overview